-The most commonly used credit scores are called FICO scores, which were developed by Fair Isaac & Company, Inc. The FICO score ranges from 350 (high risk) to 850 (low risk).
-For details on FICO, read more here.
+The most widely used credit scores are called FICO scores, which were developed by Fair Isaac & Company, Inc. The FICO score ranges from 350 (high risk) to 850 (low risk).
+You can find out more on FICO here.

-Your current debt level, past late payments, length of your credit history, and a few other factors are considered.
-Your score is calculated from the good and the bad in your credit report.
-Late payments count against you, but a record of paying on time will improve it.
+Your current debt load, past late payments, length of your credit history, and other factors are considered.
+Your score is calculated from the good and the bad in your credit history.
+Late payments will lower your credit score, but establishing or reestablishing a good track record of making payments on time will raise your score.

-For the agencies to calculate a credit score, borrowers must have an active credit account with at least six months of payment history.
-This payment history ensures that there is sufficient information in your report to build a score.
+To get a credit score, you must have an active credit account with a payment history of six months.
+This payment history ensures that there is sufficient information in your credit to calculate an accurate score.
 Some folks don't have a long enough credit history to get a credit score.
-They should spend some time building up credit history before they apply.
+They may need to build up credit history before they apply for a loan.